Most European troops exit Afghanistan quietly after 20 years | Politics

 Announcements from several countries analysed by The Associated Press show that a majority of European troops has now left with little ceremony — a stark contrast to the dramatic and public show of force and unity when NATO allies lined up to back the US invasion to rid the country of al-Qaida after the September 11, 2001, attacks.

 In the ensuing decades, the war went from one mission to another.
-Former US President George W. Bush's administration shied away from nation-building and the United Nations advocated a light footprint.
-But with the passing years, NATO and US troops took on greater roles developing Afghanistan's National Security and Defence Forces and training police.
+Former US president George W Bush's administration shied away from nation-building and the United Nations advocated a light footprint.
+But with the passing years, NATO and US troops took on greater roles developing Afghanistan's National Security and Defense Forces and training police.
 At the war's peak, the US and NATO military numbers surpassed 150,000.

 NATO agreed in April to withdraw its roughly 7,000 non-American forces from Afghanistan to match US President Joe Biden's decision to pull all American troops from the country, starting May 1.